 Coming soon, you will be able to access much more information about your plans and services!
 Using the member portal is fast, easy and available at no cost to you.
 Register today at www.partnersbhm.org/#login, then click “Create Account.”

-The Pyx Health app focuses on daily mood and wellness check ins, screenings, messages and assistance as needed either through the app or by calling the Care Call Center.
+The Pyx Health app focuses on daily mood and wellness check-ins, screenings, messages and assistance as needed, either through the app or by calling the Pyx Health Compassionate Care Call.

 View this to video to see how the Pyx Health app works